The Stephen Leacock Museum, officially known as the Leacock Museum National Historic Site, is located on the banks of Brewery Bay in Orillia Ontario.

 The Stephen Leacock museum was once Leacock's summer home, and it has been restored to the period when he lived there, and contains memorabilia belonging to or relating to the author.
 If you visit, you'll learn more about Leacock and see how a man of his social status lived during this era.

 Leacock had this sprawling summer cottage built for himself, his wife and his only child Stevie in 1928, when he was at the height of his success as a literary author and academic.
 The place was designed by Toronto architects Wright & Noxon, Toronto; Leacock wanted (and got) a charming English country home.
 Despite its large, comfortable size, the house is unpretentious, full of sunshine, books and comfy easy chairs.
 Here's one of several libraries in the house (it's a writer's paradise):

 Here's the living room with its piano that was used in many of the plays that Leacock put on for his family for friends and neighbours:

 In the corner of the living room you'll find a table with his pipes: a touching scene when you recall that Leacock died of throat cancer.

-At the back of the house is my favourite part, the sunroom.
+At the back of the house is the sunroom.
 Leacock did a lot of his writing here at the table and it's set up to look as if he's just stepped out and will be back any minute to greet you.
 Here you'll find a beautiful photograph of Leacock by the famous photographer Karsh propped on an easel.
 It's such a cheerful room and it runs across the whole length of the house.